anhquan99/markdown/Technical/Clean code/Clean code.md

 - Be declarative if possible
 - Sometimes code isn't the answer, alternative non coding solution maybe better than code
 # Function
-- # When to create a function:
+- When to create a function:
 	- Duplication
-	- Identation >= 3 level
+	- Indentation >= 3 level
 	- Unclear intent
 	- Bigger than 1 task
 	- Sign it's too long